Photo courtesy and permission of Tony DePaul (28 January 2019).

 Sample panel from a published August 1-6, 2016 strip.
 Story by Tony and artwork by Mike Manley.
 “The Phantom’s son, Kit Walker, is off to a secondary school in the Himalayas, where he’ll attempt to pass himself off as a student who spent two other lives at the school, in the 19th and 18th centuries.”
 (Photo courtesy and permission of Tony DePaul.)

 Next morning, following the Clark Fork.
 This is probably Montana.
-We had camped just a few miles west of the state line. (“High Plains drifting,” July 29, 2013.
+We had camped just a few miles west of the state line. (“High Plains Drifting,” July 29, 2013.
 Photo courtesy & permission of Tony DePaul.)

-After all, I asked myself, doesn’t Tony’s triple literary threats—a natural literary giftedness, a creative, inquisitive spirit, and over two–and–a–half decades of newspaper reporting—provide an excellent grounding for writing stories for the comics, especially for the Phantom?
-13
+After all, I asked myself, doesn’t Tony’s triple literary threats—a natural literary giftedness, a creative, inquisitive spirit, and over two–and–a–half decades of newspaper reporting—provide an excellent grounding for writing stories for the comics, especially for the Phantom?13

 A panel from the 38-week story from The Phantom titled, “A Reckoning with the Nomad.” (“Consider the infamous Nomad reckoned with!”
 November 10, 2018.
 Photo courtesy & permission of Tony DePaul.)